realworlddatascience/realworlddatascience.github.io/README.md

 The `gh-pages` branch is where the RWDS site is served from.
 Unlike other branches of our repository, we do not manually update the `gh-pages` branch.
 It is automatically updated any time a change is made to the `main` branch, which is why article/website development work must be done away from the `main` branch until ready to publish/deploy.

 ## Create an article
 Before you start creating content for Real World Data Science, we strongly recommend you familiarise yourself with the basics of Quarto.
 The [Quarto website](https://quarto.org/docs/get-started/) has a short "Get Started" guide with a three-part tutorial that won't take more than an hour to work through.

+If you've never worked with GitHub before, you also want to create your own GitHub account, download the [GitHub Desktop app](https://desktop.github.com/), and have [Git](https://git-scm.com/) installed on your local machine.^[Further reading: [Git vs. GitHub: What's the difference?](https://devmountain.com/blog/git-vs-github-whats-the-difference/)]

-If you've run through the "Get Started" guide, or you've used Quarto before, you'll be ready to get going on your RWDS article: the Quarto CLI will be installed on your machine and you'll have chosen which tool you want to work with (we recommend VS Code if you're comfortable with Markdown, or RStudio if you'd prefer to take advantage of the inbuilt Quarto visual editor).
+Now, if you've run through the "Get Started" guide, or you've used Quarto before, you'll be ready to get going on your RWDS article: the Quarto CLI will be installed on your machine and you'll have chosen which tool you want to work with (we recommend [VS Code](https://code.visualstudio.com/) if you're comfortable with Markdown, or [RStudio](https://posit.co/download/rstudio-desktop/) if you'd prefer to take advantage of the inbuilt Quarto visual editor).

 Next, you'll want to head over to Finn-Ole Höner's [RWDS_post_template repository](https://github.com/finnoh/RWDS_post_template), and click the "Use this template" button.
 This will create a new repository in your own GitHub account which contains several files that you'll need throughout the article development process.